 Mickey’s is a neighborhood place, through and through.
 With a history dating back to 1902, Mickey’s has spent the last century becoming a spot for Madison’s east side community to gather and enjoy great food, drink, and live music.

-An eclectic mix of couches, tables, and chairs fill the bar’s rooms, and lend to the feeling of being inside someone’s (very cool and often loud) living room.
+An eclectic mix of couches, tables, and chairs fill the bar’s rooms, and lend to the feeling of being inside someone’s (very cool and loud) living room.
 Be sure to try the “sexy fries” – crispy, thinly-sliced potatoes topped with white truffle oil, parmesan, and red pepper – and remember to stop by the ATM beforehand, as Mickey’s is cash only.